ProjectAntiAbusers/leaks_and_whatnot/README.md

 # leaks and what not

-A Collection of leaked/deobfuscated scripts.
+A Collection of leaked/deobfuscated scripts. (most are pasted as well)

 ## Credits